 Intraarticular Fracture Guiding Principles

-Current philosophy of operative treatment of these injuries is that the intraarticular fractures may result in stiffness, deformity, pain, and posttraumatic arthritis.
-In order to avoid deformity and stiffness, it is necessary to secure an anatomical reduction of the articular surface, restore joint stability and normal axial alignment, and begin early motion.
+The current philosophy of operative treatment of these injuries is that the intraarticular fractures may result in stiffness, deformity, pain, and posttraumatic arthritis.
+In order to avoid deformity and stiffness, it is necessary to secure anatomical reduction of the articular surface, restore joint stability and normal axial alignment, and begin early motion.

 Animal experiments have concluded that t anatomical reduction and stable fixation with interfragmentary compression of an intraarticular fracture, followed by continuous passive motion leads to hyaline cartilage healing.
 It is well known that defect in articular cartilage otherwise heals by fibrous cartilage formation.

 Basic principles of intraarticular fracture treatment are as follows: